Distance Elementary Education Partnership Programs

 New students follow a set sequence of courses.
 New students must apply to ESU (click here to apply) and to the Cohort Program (click here to apply).
-Seating is limited.
 Students are encouraged to complete the application processes prior to Sept.
 15th for the spring semester, and by Feb.
 15th for the fall semester.

 Contact Information | Advising Information | JCCC Cohort Application | KCKCC